Full Guide to Joshua Tree National Park: Hikes, Wildlife, Stargazing, and More

 At first glance, Joshua Tree National Park may appear as a landscape dominated by vast stretches of sand, punctuated by rugged, sandy rock formations, and adorned by the iconic Joshua Trees.
 However, behind the apparent simplicity lies an unexpected richness of vegetation.
 What additionally makes the plant life so diverse is that Joshua Tree National Park inhabits two different deserts that both provide different habitats.

-And while the desert seems to be carpeted in nude nuances, there are small bursts of color in between.
-Wildflowers and other colorful vegetation, adapted to the arid climate, offer vibrant shades that contrast with the muted backdrop if you just look closely enough.
+And while the desert seems to be carpeted in beige nuances, there are small bursts of color in between.
+Wildflowers and other colorful vegetation, adapted to the arid climate, offer vibrant shades that contrast with the muted backdrop—if you just look closely enough.
+Joshua Tree really is a place to embrace the beauty of small details.

 Where to Stay